In defence of grantwriters

 2. Charge a flat hourly rate.

 I work on an hourly-rate model.
 I state it up front.
-Some grantwriters work on a success fee, in which they take a cut of the grant if successful.
+Some grantwriters work on a success fee, in which they take a cut of the grant if the application is successful.
 Some base their fee on a percentage of the grant "ask", regardless of success.
 I won't comment on or judge these models, but I will tell you why I like the model I use.

 For some organisations, a success fee model works wonderfully.
 For many of the small not-for-profits I work for, it doesn't work at all.
 I won't tell you my rate for the same reason I won't ask you what you earn – it's neither of our business.
 But I will tell you my fee varies a bit, and what I charge a family violence organisation is very different from what I charge a corporate client.